Indiana Chick-Fil-A To Pay Employees For Community Service While Location Is Closed For Remodel

-Those with a hankering for Chick-fil-A in Plainfield, Indiana should make arrangements to eat at the restaurant located at located on E. Main St. in the next couple weeks as it is tentatively scheduled to close during the last week of September for a remodel.
-According to a report by local Indiana news outlet Fox 59, if the remodel proceeds on schedule the grand reopening is projected for November.
+Those with a hankering for Chick-fil-A in Plainfield, Indiana, should make arrangements to eat at the restaurant located on E. Main St. in the next couple weeks, as it is tentatively scheduled to close during the last week of September for a remodel.
+According to a report by local Indiana news outlet Fox 59, if the remodel proceeds on schedule, the grand reopening is projected for November.

-Typically, when a business closes for remodel employees either go without work until the remodel is complete, find a temp job, or – in some cases – get transferred to another location.
+Typically, when a business closes for a remodel, employees either go without work until the remodel is complete, find a temp job, or – in some cases – get transferred to another location.
 According to Fox 59, the 100 employees that currently work for this location won’t have to worry about where their next paycheck is going to come from.
 The owner of the location has plans to pay his employees to perform community service until the remodel is finished.

 Owner Chris Spires plans to deploy his employees throughout the community to serve various non-profit organizations including parks, schools, and Active Grace (a center dedicated to assisting the homeless community with the transition back into the work force).